 Ok so we now can see that outages do occur so let’s see if we can determine what that might cost the business.

-Let’s assume Company X has a $35million yearly revenue and their company’s servers were down for 4 hours affecting 85% of their business.
+Let’s assume Company X has a $35 million yearly revenue.
+Their company’s servers were down for 4 hours affecting 85% of their business.
 Doesn’t sound like a big deal on the surface until we dig a little deeper into the business itself.

 We can use the following formula to determine a rough immediate cost to the business;